 Guidance on research data management with supporting resources.

 Research data management (RDM) is the processes involved in managing and organising research data effectively and appropriately throughout the life cycle of a research project.

 Good, effective RDM covers a project from conception to delivery.
-From planning your data collection, to storing your data securely, to sharing and preserving data.
+It includes planning your data collection, storing your data securely, and sharing and preserving data.
 RDM underpins research excellence and is an essential aspect of conducting responsible research.